nuts-foundation/nuts-node/docs/pages/getting-started/5-authentication.rst

     token=<jwt>

-The result will return the following identifying properties if user authentication was present in the access token request:
+The result will return the following identifying properties if user authentication was present in the access token:

 - username
 - initials